• Product Introduction

 Getting Started

-You can choose the Supabase Auth integration template provided by Pages to quickly enter development.
+You can select the Supabase Auth integration template provided by Makers to quickly enter development.
 Click the Supabase Auth Starter template.
-This tutorial is divided into three steps: Supabase configuration, integration details, and local development and debugging.
-The following describes each step in detail.
+This tutorial is roughly divided into three steps: Supabase configuration, integration details, and local development debugging.
+The following sections detail the specific operations for each step.

 If you are first time exposed to Supabase, see our Supabase Integration Guide to obtain account signup and environment initialization complete process.